TomKealy/TomKealy.github.io/_posts/2024-10-09-approaches-to-multiple-testing.md

 categories: hypothesis-testing, multiple-testing
 ---

-{% newthought 'tl; dr We show how to' handle more than one hypothesis at a time.%} <!--more-->
+We show how to handle more than one hypothesis at a time.

 ## Introduction